 “Budget” appears to be the buzz word in the travel industry at the moment.
-Whether it’s no frills airlines, “minimalistic” hotels or anything else that saves the traveller money – we’re all on it.
+Whether it’s no frills airlines, “minimalistic” hotels or anything else that saves the traveler money – we’re all on it.
 However, there are certain factors that slip under the radar.
-Many travellers simply forget about them, or don’t realise that there’s a big potential to slash the total cost of your holiday.
+Many travelers simply forget about them, or don’t realize that there’s a big potential to slash the total cost of your holiday.

 Therefore, without further ado, we’ll jump in and take a look at five issues that you should be looking to take advantage of when it next comes to booking time…

 All of the travel agents advertise them and if you are looking to book through one of these third parties, then it’s probably advisable to stick with the standard holiday duration.
 However, if you are opting for the DIY approach and booking everything from flights to hotel separately, it might be time to get a little creative.